OSCOLA Guidelines

 General Tips for Citing International and Foreign Sources

-• Access Dates: For online sources, always include the date you accessed the material to ensure that readers know when the source was last confirmed.
+- Access Dates: For online sources, always include the date you accessed the material so readers know when the source was last confirmed.

 Further Resources

-• Ensure that all cited sources are listed in your bibliography (if required).
+- Ensure that all cited sources are listed in your bibliography (if required, for longer works).

 If you have any questions or need further assistance with OSCOLA citations, don’t hesitate to contact our editorial team.
 Proper citation is crucial to maintaining the integrity of your work and upholding academic standards in legal scholarship.